 The emissions in the AIA~160~nm channel are representative of the upper photosphere, the chromosphere, and the transition region \citep{2012SoPh..275...17L}, where the footpoints of the flare loops are located.
 Since flare loops are not isolated but rather appear as flare arcades, the resulting signatures in the 160~nm channel are not single footpoints, but flare ribbons.
 According to the 2.5D~Standard~Flare~Model, we would expect two elongated, parallel flare ribbons observed during a classical flare.
 However, in reality they appear in very different and more complex shapes.
-In this paper, we follow the classification of \cite{2020ApJ...890..158C}, who divided flares based on their flare--ribbon morphology into the classical two--ribbon flares, as well as circular-- and complex--ribbon flares.\\ Two--ribbon flares show two more or less parallel, elongated ribbons that usually move apart over time.
+In this paper, we follow the classification of \cite{2020ApJ...890..158C}, who divided flares based on their flare-ribbon morphology into the classical two-ribbon flares, as well as circular- and complex-ribbon flares.\\ Two-ribbon flares show two more or less parallel, elongated ribbons that usually move apart over time.
 However, the angle of one ribbon with respect to the other can basically range anywhere from 0$^\circ$ (parallel) to almost 90$^\circ$ (perpendicular).
 An example is shown in Fig.~\ref{fig:ribbons} (top panel).
-Circular--ribbon flares feature a single ribbon that resembles a (half--) circle and is frequently open on one side.
+Circular-ribbon flares feature a single ribbon that resembles a (half-) circle and is frequently open on one side.
 Figure~\ref{fig:ribbons} (middle panel) shows such a configuration.
-These ribbons may also have a dot--like footpoint in their centers or a hook--shaped ribbon connecting one of the ends of the open circle to a remote location \mbox{\citep{2012ApJ...760..101W,2020ApJ...890..158C}}.
+These ribbons may also have a dot-like footpoint in their centers or a hook-shaped ribbon connecting one of the ends of the open circle to a remote location \mbox{\citep{2012ApJ...760..101W,2020ApJ...890..158C}}.
 Finally, ribbons that fall outside both categories are referred to as complex (or irregular).
-This category also includes mixed flare--ribbon morphologies, which exhibit properties of both two--ribbon and circular--ribbon flares.
-Figure~\ref{fig:ribbons} (bottom panel) shows an example for a complex configuration.\\ With regard to the flare ribbons and their shape/morphology, the position of a flare is also crucial.
+This category also includes mixed flare-ribbon morphologies, which exhibit properties of both two-ribbon and circular-ribbon flares.
+Figure~\ref{fig:ribbons} (bottom panel) shows an example for a complex configuration.\\ With regard to the flare ribbons and their shape and/or morphology, the position of a flare is also crucial.
 The ribbons become deformed by projection effects, which grow more pronounced the closer the flare is to the limb.
-At some point, the projection effects become so strong that it is impossible to determine flare--ribbon shapes.
-Therefore, we limit the investigation of flare--ribbon morphology to flares with a central meridian distance of $<$70$^\circ$.
+At some point, the projection effects become so strong that it is impossible to determine flare-ribbon shapes.
+Therefore, we limited the investigation of flare-ribbon morphology to flares with a central meridian distance of $<$70$^\circ$.